vigetlabs/colonel-kurtz/docs/readme.md

 using `document.createElement('div')` and then appending it whereever you want.

-`value` sets the initial state of the editor.
+`blocks` sets the initial state of the editor.
 This should be a value previously created by Colonel Kurtz.

 ## Exporting data